ucsb/campus-cloud-docs/docs/bestpractices/firststeps.md

 For teams or individuals that have created a Campus Cloud account, there are some essential first steps that you should take.
 This guide assumes your account is a UCSB Campus Cloud account and that you have received an email from the Campus Cloud team saying your account is now ready for use.

-These First Steps are unique to each Cloud Provider.
+These first steps are unique to each Cloud Provider.

-Please follow the First Step best practices below for the relevant Cloud Provider after you access you Campus Cloud Account.
+Please follow the first step best practices below for the relevant Cloud Provider after you access you Campus Cloud account.

 ## First Steps: